Cristian Martínez (Panamanian footballer): Chicago Fire

 On 12 December 2018, Martínez was selected by Chicago Fire in the MLS Waiver Draft.

 On 24 August 2019, Martínez joined USL Championship side Las Vegas Lights on loan for the remainder of the season.

 Cádiz

 On January 18, 2020, Cádiz CF announced his signing until 2022 and that he would be loaned to a Segunda División B team.
 On January 24 it was made official that that team would be Recreativo de Huelva.

 On January 30, 2021, Cádiz CF announced his six-month loan to CD Plaza Amador of Panama.

 Najran

 On 20 January 2023, Martínez joined Saudi Arabian club Najran.

 Plaza Amador

 On 26 July 2023, Martínez joined Plaza Amador.

 Al-Jandal

 On 16 September 2023, Martínez joined Saudi Arabian club Al-Jandal.

 Ironi Kiryat Shmona

 On 13 July 2024 signed for the Israeli club Ironi Kiryat Shmona.

 International career

 In May 2018 he was named in Panama's preliminary 35 man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.
+Martínez eventually played the 2026 FIFA World Cup, with Panama having two games in Canada and one in the United States.
+He was chosen as Player of the Match in the defeat to Croatia.